Anisotropic flow fluctuation as a possible signature of clustered nuclear geometry in O-O collisions at the Large Hadron Collider: Event Generation and Methodology

 Thus, one finds the two- and four-particle differential cumulants using the following equations:

 Finally, one can calculate the differential flow $v_{2}(p_{\rm T})$ using two- and four-particle correlations as follows:

-Unfortunately, the $v_{n}$ obtained from the two-particle Q-Cumulant method may contain contributions from non-flow effects, which can be suppressed by appropriate kinematic cuts.
-One can introduce a pseudorapidity gap between the particles in the two-particle Q-cumulant method~\cite{Zhou:2014bba, Zhou:2015iba, ALICE:2014dwt} to suppress the non-flow contributions.
+Unfortunately, the $v_{n}$ obtained from the two-particle Q-Cumulant method contains contributions from non-flow effects, which can be suppressed by appropriate kinematic cuts.
+One can introduce a pseudorapidity gap between the particles in the two-particle Q-cumulant method~\cite{ALICE:2011ab, Aamodt:2010pa, Zhou:2014bba, Zhou:2015iba, ALICE:2014dwt} to suppress the non-flow contributions, which is equivalent to the scalar product method of calculating the anisotropic flow coefficients~\cite{STAR:2002hbo}.
 Accordingly, the whole event is divided into two sub-events~\cite{Jia:2017hbm, ATLAS:2017rtr, ATLAS:2017hap}, $A$ and $B$, which are separated by a $|\Delta\eta|$ gap, as depicted in Fig.~\ref{fig:deltaeta}.
 This modifies Eq.~\eqref{Eq:Mean24} to:

 where $Q_{n}^{A}$ and $Q_{n}^{B}$ are the flow vectors from the sub-event $A$ and $B$, respectively. $M_{A}$ and $M_{B}$ are the corresponding multiplicities.
 Thus, the two-particle Q-cumulant with a $|\Delta\eta|$ gap is given by: